Soft matter: Distinctive physics

-Typical bond energies in soft matter structures are of similar scale as thermal energies, therefore, the structures are constantly affected by thermal fluctuations and undergo Brownian motion.
+Typical bond energies in soft matter structures are of similar scale to thermal energies.
+Therefore the structures are constantly affected by thermal fluctuations and undergo Brownian motion.
 The ease of deformation and influence of low energy interactions regularly result in slow dynamics of the mesoscopic structures which allows some systems to remain out of equilibrium in metastable states.
-This characteristic can allow for recovery of initial state through an external stimuli and is often exploited in research.
+This characteristic can allow for recovery of initial state through an external stimulus, which is often exploited in research.

 Self-assembly is an inherent characteristic of soft matter systems.
-The characteristic complex behavior and hierarchical structures arise spontaneously as the system evolves towards equilibrium.
-Self-assembly can be classified as static, where the resulting structure is due to a free energy minimum, or dynamic, which occurs when the system is caught in a metastable state.
+The characteristic complex behavior and hierarchical structures arise spontaneously as a system evolves towards equilibrium.
+Self-assembly can be classified as static when the resulting structure is due to a free energy minimum, or dynamic when the system is caught in a metastable state.
 Dynamic self-assembly can be utilized in the functional design of soft materials with these metastable states through kinetic trapping.

-Soft materials often exhibit both elasticity and viscous responses to external stimuli, such as shear induced flow or phase transitions, however, excessive external stimuli often result in nonlinear responses.
+Soft materials often exhibit both elasticity and viscous responses to external stimuli such as shear induced flow or phase transitions.
+However, excessive external stimuli often result in nonlinear responses.
 Soft matter becomes highly deformed before crack propagation, which differs significantly from the general fracture mechanics formulation.
 Rheology, the study of deformation under stress, is often used to investigate the bulk properties of soft matter.